 For the Universal Guidelines for business making preparations to reopen, click here.

-For the Business Re-opening Plan offering a phased reopening, by industry (campgrounds, state parks, manufacturing, hospitals, barbers & hair salons, drive-in theaters, golf, retail and restaurants),click here.
+For the Business Re-opening Plan offering a phased reopening, by industry click here.

-For the City of Portsmouth Business Reopening Work Group action plans for restaurat outdoor dining, click here.
+For the City of Portsmouth Business Reopening Work Group action plans for restaurant indoor and outdoor dining, click here.

-The Small Business Administration reports the Paycheck Protection Program (PPP) is up and running and SBA representatives STRONGLY encourage businesses to apply ASAP as funds are very limited and could be exhausted soon.”
+The Small Business Administration reports the Paycheck Protection Program (PPP) is up and running.
 To apply contact a bank that is a SBA lender.
 For more information from the Treasury Department on the current processes, click here.

 The SBA has issued (May 15) the Loan Forgiveness Application that will be used by PPP borrowers to determine and report how much of their PPP loan will be forgiven.
 The Application and Instructions resolve a number of calculations and substantive questions.
 Forbes.com provided a summary (click here).